-1. The presentation at end of block must be attended in order to successfully complete the course.
+1. The presentation at end of block must be attended in order to successfully complete the course (for those doing rotations in Charlotte or Asheville, your service will let you know how they want to handle the presentations).
 We will not be flexible in this requirement and allow presentations in other blocks.
 Pay attention to this requirement in scheduling this rotation as it corresponds to residency interviews!
 Also, please note that students are excused from clinical responsibilities on the day of the presentations.

 2. Presentations must be on a topic from the clinical component completed that month.
 You will not be able to use a presentation on another topic from some other rotation.
 However, presentations that were made for other purposes in that elective month, for instance required presentation that some electives have, are perfectly fine to use, at least in part, for this requirement.

 3. Presentations must emphasize the basic science component of a clinical problem.
 Again, the definition of “basic science” is deliberately broad.
 A very complete presentation on the clinical problem alone is not acceptable.
 I want the bulk of the presentation to be focused on the basic aspect.